Alzheimer's Society's view on the use of animals in research

 Animals used in research

-75% of Alzheimer's Society research, both as a proportion of the amount spent on research and the number of grants, does not involve animals.
+83% of Alzheimer's Society research, as a proportion of the number of grants, does not involve animals.
 This includes test-tube and cell culture experiments, clinical trials, psychosocial research and epidemiological surveys.

 Research funded by Alzheimer's Society that does use animals uses mice, rats, worms and fruit flies.
 Alzheimer's Society does not currently fund any research that uses primates.

 Alzheimer's Society plans its research carefully to ensure that it is relevant, well-designed and avoids duplication.
 The use of animals has to be justified in every project and is subject to robust peer review.
 In cases where animal research is justified, the minimum number of animals is used and researchers maintain the highest standards of animal welfare.